paradoxicalsphere/WorkplaceDAO/docs/UseCases.md

 - [Designing a User Interface](#ui)
 - [Helping Incentivize a Staking Community](#staking)

+The *Main Success Scenario* is the intended case.
+The *Extensions* section describes what may occur differently during the scenario.
+The numbers in the *Extensions* refer to the step numbers in the *Main Success Scenario* at which each different situation is detected.<sup><a href="#AlistairCockburn">1</a></sup>

 ### Accessing Global Human Capital<a name="humancapital"></a>

 A business having a traditional organization structure posts bounty jobs on the corporate Web site.
 Workers, who may be pseudonymous and work remotely, are members of a DAO within the organization supported by a [Web 5.0 platform](https://www.lcx.com/introduction-to-web-5-0/).
 When applying for bounty jobs, applicants may be short listed partially based on a blockchain-based reputation system using 360-degree reviews of past work experiences. <!-- How long may reviews be editable? --> Workers receive tokens representing decision-making power in the DAO based on reputation.
 Work and feedback are submitted using the blockchain.
 Payments for successfully completed jobs may be processed in fiat or cryptocurrencies.
 A history recording work experiences, reviews and payments for each worker, as needed to meet tax and regulatory requirements, is stored on the blockchain using non-fungible tokens (NFTs).